powderly/Tidy-UCI-HAR/UCI-HAR-CodeBook/README.md

 ## Variables

-"1" "tBodyAccmeanX" - a time domain mean of the body linear acceleration in X cord "2" "tBodyAccmeanY" - a time domain mean of the body linear acceleration in y cord "3" "tBodyAccmeanZ" - a time domain mean of the body linear acceleration in Z cord "4" "tBodyAccstdX" - a time domain std of the body linear acceleration in X cord "5" "tBodyAccstdY" - a time domain std of the body linear acceleration in Y cord "6" "tBodyAccstdZ" - a time domain std of the body linear acceleration in Z cord "7" "tGravityAccmeanX" - a time domain mean of the gravity linear acceleration in X cord "8" "tGravityAccmeanY" - a time domain mean of the gravity linear acceleration in Y cord "9" "tGravityAccmeanZ" - a time domain mean of the gravity linear acceleration in Z cord "10" "tGravityAccstdX" - a time domain std of the gravity linear acceleration in X cord "11" "tGravityAccstdY" - a time domain std of the gravity linear acceleration in Y cord "12" "tGravityAccstdZ" - a time domain std of the gravity linear acceleration in Z cord "13" "tBodyAccJerkmeanX" - a time domain mean of the body jerk acceleration in X cord "14" "tBodyAccJerkmeanY" - a time domain  mean of the body jerk acceleration in Y cord "15" "tBodyAccJerkmeanZ" - a time domain  mean of the body jerk acceleration in Z cord "16" "tBodyAccJerkstdX" - a time domain  std of the body jerk acceleration in X cord "17" "tBodyAccJerkstdY" - a time domain  std of the body jerk acceleration in Y cord "18" "tBodyAccJerkstdZ" - a time domain  std of the body jerk acceleration in Z cord "19" "tBodyGyromeanX" - a time domain mean of the body rotation in X cord "20" "tBodyGyromeanY" - a time domain mean of the body  rotation in Y cord "21" "tBodyGyromeanZ" - a time domain mean of the body rotation in Z cord "22" "tBodyGyrostdX" - a time domain std of the body rotation in X cord "23" "tBodyGyrostdY" - a time domain std of the body rotation in Y cord "24" "tBodyGyrostdZ" - a time domain std of the body rotation in Z cord "25" "tBodyGyroJerkmeanX" - a time domain mean of the body jerk rotation in X cord "26" "tBodyGyroJerkmeanY" - a time domain mean of the body jerk rotation in Y cord "27" "tBodyGyroJerkmeanZ" - a time domain mean of the body jerk rotation in Z cord "28" "tBodyGyroJerkstdX" - a time domain std of the body jerk rotation in X cord "29" "tBodyGyroJerkstdY" - a time domain std of the body jerk rotation in Y cord "30" "tBodyGyroJerkstdZ" - a time domain std of the body jerk rotation in Z cord "31" "tBodyAccMagmean" - a time domain mean of the body acceleration magnitude "32" "tBodyAccMagstd" - a time domain std of the body acceleration magnitude "33" "tGravityAccMagmean" - a time domain mean of the gravity acceleration magnitude "34" "tGravityAccMagstd" - a time domain std of the gravity acceleration magnitude "35" "tBodyAccJerkMagmean"- a time domain mean of the body jerk acceleration magnitude "36" "tBodyAccJerkMagstd" - a time domain std of the body jerk acceleration magnitude "37" "tBodyGyroMagmean" - a time domain mean of the body rotation magnitude "38" "tBodyGyroMagstd" - a time domain std of the body rotation magnitude "39" "tBodyGyroJerkMagmean" - a time domain mean of the body jerk rotation magnitude "40" "tBodyGyroJerkMagstd" - a time domain std of the body jerk rotation magnitude "41" "fBodyAccmeanX" - a frequency domain mean of the body linear acceleration in X cord "42" "fBodyAccmeanY" - a frequency domain mean of the body linear acceleration in Y cord "43" "fBodyAccmeanZ" - a frequency domain mean of the body linear acceleration in Z cord "44" "fBodyAccstdX" - a frequency domain std of the body linear acceleration in X cord "45" "fBodyAccstdY" - a frequency domain std of the body linear acceleration in Y cord "46" "fBodyAccstdZ" - a frequency domain std of the body linear acceleration in Z cord "47" "fBodyAccmeanFreqX" - a frequency domain mean of the body linear acceleration in X Frequency "48" "fBodyAccmeanFreqY" - a frequency domain mean of the body linear acceleration in Y Frequency "49" "fBodyAccmeanFreqZ" - a frequency domain mean of the body linear acceleration in Z Frequency "50" "fBodyAccJerkmeanX" - a frequency domain mean of the body jerk acceleration in Z cord "51" "fBodyAccJerkmeanY" - a frequency domain mean of the body jerk acceleration in Z cord "52" "fBodyAccJerkmeanZ" - a frequency domain mean of the body jerk acceleration in Z cord "53" "fBodyAccJerkstdX" - a frequency domain std of the body jerk acceleration in X cord "54" "fBodyAccJerkstdY" - a frequency domain std of the body jerk acceleration in Y cord "55" "fBodyAccJerkstdZ" - a frequency domain std of the body jerk acceleration in Z cord "56" "fBodyAccJerkmeanFreqX" - a frequency domain mean of the body jerk acceleration in Z Frequency "57" "fBodyAccJerkmeanFreqY" - a frequency domain mean of the body jerk acceleration in Z Frequency "58" "fBodyAccJerkmeanFreqZ" - a frequency domain mean of the body jerk acceleration in Z Frequency "59" "fBodyGyromeanX" -  a frequency domain mean of the body rotation in X cord "60" "fBodyGyromeanY" - a frequency domain mean of the body rotation in Y cord "61" "fBodyGyromeanZ" - a frequency domain mean of the body rotation in Z cord "62" "fBodyGyrostdX" - a frequency domain std of the body rotation in X cord "63" "fBodyGyrostdY" - a frequency domain std of the body rotation in Y cord "64" "fBodyGyrostdZ" - a frequency domain std of the body rotation in Z cord "65" "fBodyGyromeanFreqX" - a frequency domain mean of the body rotation in X frequency "66" "fBodyGyromeanFreqY" - a frequency domain mean of the body rotation in Y frequency "67" "fBodyGyromeanFreqZ" - a frequency domain mean of the body rotation in Z frequency "68" "fBodyAccMagmean" - a frequency domain mean of the body linear acceleration magnitude "69" "fBodyAccMagstd" - a frequency domain std of the body linear acceleration magnitude "70" "fBodyAccMagmeanFreq" - a frequency domain mean of the body jerk acceleration magnitude frequency "71" "fBodyBodyAccJerkMagmean" - a frequency domain mean of the body jerk acceleration magnitude "72" "fBodyBodyAccJerkMagstd" - a frequency domain std of the body jerk acceleration magnitude "73" "fBodyBodyAccJerkMagmeanFreq" - a frequency domain mean of the body jerk acceleration magnitude frequency "74" "fBodyBodyGyroMagmean" -a frequency domain mean of the body rotation magnitude "75" "fBodyBodyGyroMagstd" - a frequency domain std of the body rotation magnitude "76" "fBodyBodyGyroMagmeanFreq" - a frequency domain mean of the body rotation magnitude frequency "77" "fBodyBodyGyroJerkMagmean" - a frequency domain mean of the body jerk rotation magnitude "78" "fBodyBodyGyroJerkMagstd" -  a frequency domain std of the body jerk rotation magnitude "79" "fBodyBodyGyroJerkMagmeanFreq" - a frequency domain mean of the body jerk rotation magnitude frequency "80" "angletBodyAccMeangravity" - a frequency domain mean of the body jerk rotation magnitude "81" "angletBodyAccJerkMeangravityMean" - the angular vector of the body jerk mean over the mean of gravity "82" "angletBodyGyroMeangravityMean" - the angular vector of the body rotation mean over the mean of gravity "83" "angletBodyGyroJerkMeangravityMean" - the angular vector of the body jerk rotation mean over the mean of gravity "84" "angleXgravityMean" - the mean of the angular vector of gravity in the X coordinate "85" "angleYgravityMean" - the mean of the angular vector of gravity in the Y coordinate "86" "angleZgravityMean" - the mean of the angular vector of gravity in the Z coordinate
+- "1" "tBodyAccmeanX" - a time domain mean of the body linear acceleration in X cord
+- "2" "tBodyAccmeanY" - a time domain mean of the body linear acceleration in y cord
+- "3" "tBodyAccmeanZ" - a time domain mean of the body linear acceleration in Z cord
+- "4" "tBodyAccstdX" - a time domain std of the body linear acceleration in X cord
+- "5" "tBodyAccstdY" - a time domain std of the body linear acceleration in Y cord
+- "6" "tBodyAccstdZ" - a time domain std of the body linear acceleration in Z cord
+- "7" "tGravityAccmeanX" - a time domain mean of the gravity linear acceleration in X cord
+- "8" "tGravityAccmeanY" - a time domain mean of the gravity linear acceleration in Y cord
+- "9" "tGravityAccmeanZ" - a time domain mean of the gravity linear acceleration in Z cord
+- "10" "tGravityAccstdX" - a time domain std of the gravity linear acceleration in X cord
+- "11" "tGravityAccstdY" - a time domain std of the gravity linear acceleration in Y cord
+- "12" "tGravityAccstdZ" - a time domain std of the gravity linear acceleration in Z cord
+- "13" "tBodyAccJerkmeanX" - a time domain mean of the body jerk acceleration in X cord
+- "14" "tBodyAccJerkmeanY" - a time domain  mean of the body jerk acceleration in Y cord
+- "15" "tBodyAccJerkmeanZ" - a time domain  mean of the body jerk acceleration in Z cord
+- "16" "tBodyAccJerkstdX" - a time domain  std of the body jerk acceleration in X cord
+- "17" "tBodyAccJerkstdY" - a time domain  std of the body jerk acceleration in Y cord
+- "18" "tBodyAccJerkstdZ" - a time domain  std of the body jerk acceleration in Z cord
+- "19" "tBodyGyromeanX" - a time domain mean of the body rotation in X cord
+- "20" "tBodyGyromeanY" - a time domain mean of the body  rotation in Y cord
+- "21" "tBodyGyromeanZ" - a time domain mean of the body rotation in Z cord
+- "22" "tBodyGyrostdX" - a time domain std of the body rotation in X cord
+- "23" "tBodyGyrostdY" - a time domain std of the body rotation in Y cord
+- "24" "tBodyGyrostdZ" - a time domain std of the body rotation in Z cord
+- "25" "tBodyGyroJerkmeanX" - a time domain mean of the body jerk rotation in X cord
+- "26" "tBodyGyroJerkmeanY" - a time domain mean of the body jerk rotation in Y cord
+- "27" "tBodyGyroJerkmeanZ" - a time domain mean of the body jerk rotation in Z cord
+- "28" "tBodyGyroJerkstdX" - a time domain std of the body jerk rotation in X cord
+- "29" "tBodyGyroJerkstdY" - a time domain std of the body jerk rotation in Y cord
+- "30" "tBodyGyroJerkstdZ" - a time domain std of the body jerk rotation in Z cord
+- "31" "tBodyAccMagmean" - a time domain mean of the body acceleration magnitude
+- "32" "tBodyAccMagstd" - a time domain std of the body acceleration magnitude
+- "33" "tGravityAccMagmean" - a time domain mean of the gravity acceleration magnitude
+- "34" "tGravityAccMagstd" - a time domain std of the gravity acceleration magnitude
+- "35" "tBodyAccJerkMagmean"- a time domain mean of the body jerk acceleration magnitude
+- "36" "tBodyAccJerkMagstd" - a time domain std of the body jerk acceleration magnitude
+- "37" "tBodyGyroMagmean" - a time domain mean of the body rotation magnitude
+- "38" "tBodyGyroMagstd" - a time domain std of the body rotation magnitude
+- "39" "tBodyGyroJerkMagmean" - a time domain mean of the body jerk rotation magnitude
+- "40" "tBodyGyroJerkMagstd" - a time domain std of the body jerk rotation magnitude
+- "41" "fBodyAccmeanX" - a frequency domain mean of the body linear acceleration in X cord
+- "42" "fBodyAccmeanY" - a frequency domain mean of the body linear acceleration in Y cord
+- "43" "fBodyAccmeanZ" - a frequency domain mean of the body linear acceleration in Z cord
+- "44" "fBodyAccstdX" - a frequency domain std of the body linear acceleration in X cord
+- "45" "fBodyAccstdY" - a frequency domain std of the body linear acceleration in Y cord
+- "46" "fBodyAccstdZ" - a frequency domain std of the body linear acceleration in Z cord-
+- "47" "fBodyAccmeanFreqX" - a frequency domain mean of the body linear acceleration in X Frequency
+- "48" "fBodyAccmeanFreqY" - a frequency domain mean of the body linear acceleration in Y Frequency
+- "49" "fBodyAccmeanFreqZ" - a frequency domain mean of the body linear acceleration in Z Frequency
+- "50" "fBodyAccJerkmeanX" - a frequency domain mean of the body jerk acceleration in Z cord
+- "51" "fBodyAccJerkmeanY" - a frequency domain mean of the body jerk acceleration in Z cord
+- "52" "fBodyAccJerkmeanZ" - a frequency domain mean of the body jerk acceleration in Z cord
+- "53" "fBodyAccJerkstdX" - a frequency domain std of the body jerk acceleration in X cord
+- "54" "fBodyAccJerkstdY" - a frequency domain std of the body jerk acceleration in Y cord
+- "55" "fBodyAccJerkstdZ" - a frequency domain std of the body jerk acceleration in Z cord
+- "56" "fBodyAccJerkmeanFreqX" - a frequency domain mean of the body jerk acceleration in Z Frequency
+- "57" "fBodyAccJerkmeanFreqY" - a frequency domain mean of the body jerk acceleration in Z Frequency
+- "58" "fBodyAccJerkmeanFreqZ" - a frequency domain mean of the body jerk acceleration in Z Frequency
+- "59" "fBodyGyromeanX" -  a frequency domain mean of the body rotation in X cord
+- "60" "fBodyGyromeanY" - a frequency domain mean of the body rotation in Y cord
+- "61" "fBodyGyromeanZ" - a frequency domain mean of the body rotation in Z cord
+- "62" "fBodyGyrostdX" - a frequency domain std of the body rotation in X cord
+- "63" "fBodyGyrostdY" - a frequency domain std of the body rotation in Y cord
+- "64" "fBodyGyrostdZ" - a frequency domain std of the body rotation in Z cord
+- "65" "fBodyGyromeanFreqX" - a frequency domain mean of the body rotation in X frequency
+- "66" "fBodyGyromeanFreqY" - a frequency domain mean of the body rotation in Y frequency
+- "67" "fBodyGyromeanFreqZ" - a frequency domain mean of the body rotation in Z frequency
+- "68" "fBodyAccMagmean" - a frequency domain mean of the body linear acceleration magnitude
+- "69" "fBodyAccMagstd" - a frequency domain std of the body linear acceleration magnitude
+- "70" "fBodyAccMagmeanFreq" - a frequency domain mean of the body jerk acceleration magnitude frequency
+- "71" "fBodyBodyAccJerkMagmean" - a frequency domain mean of the body jerk acceleration magnitude
+- "72" "fBodyBodyAccJerkMagstd" - a frequency domain std of the body jerk acceleration magnitude
+- "73" "fBodyBodyAccJerkMagmeanFreq" - a frequency domain mean of the body jerk acceleration magnitude frequency
+- "74" "fBodyBodyGyroMagmean" -a frequency domain mean of the body rotation magnitude
+- "75" "fBodyBodyGyroMagstd" - a frequency domain std of the body rotation magnitude
+- "76" "fBodyBodyGyroMagmeanFreq" - a frequency domain mean of the body rotation magnitude frequency
+- "77" "fBodyBodyGyroJerkMagmean" - a frequency domain mean of the body jerk rotation magnitude
+- "78" "fBodyBodyGyroJerkMagstd" -  a frequency domain std of the body jerk rotation magnitude
+- "79" "fBodyBodyGyroJerkMagmeanFreq" - a frequency domain mean of the body jerk rotation magnitude frequency
+- "80" "angletBodyAccMeangravity" - a frequency domain mean of the body jerk rotation magnitude
+- "81" "angletBodyAccJerkMeangravityMean" - the angular vector of the body jerk mean over the mean of gravity
+- "82" "angletBodyGyroMeangravityMean" - the angular vector of the body rotation mean over the mean of gravity
+- "83" "angletBodyGyroJerkMeangravityMean" - the angular vector of the body jerk rotation mean over the mean of gravity
+- "84" "angleXgravityMean" - the mean of the angular vector of gravity in the X coordinate
+- "85" "angleYgravityMean" - the mean of the angular vector of gravity in the Y coordinate
+- "86" "angleZgravityMean" - the mean of the angular vector of gravity in the Z coordinate

 ## Basic Components of Motion